awsdocs/amazon-ec2-user-guide/doc_source/using-network-security.md

 + Allows all inbound traffic from other instances associated with the default security group \(the security group specifies itself as a source security group in its inbound rules\)
 + Allows all outbound traffic from the instance\.

 You can add or remove the inbound rules for any EC2\-Classic default security group\.
-You can add or remove outbound rules for any VPC default security group\.
+You can add or remove inbound and outbound rules for any VPC default security group\.

 You can't delete a default security group\.
 If you try to delete the EC2\-Classic default security group, you'll get the following error: `Client.InvalidGroup.Reserved: The security group 'default' is reserved`\.
 If you try to delete a VPC default security group, you'll get the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.